Sun Temple, Modhera

-The Sun Temple of Modhera is a Hindu temple dedicated to the solar deity Surya located in the village of Modhera in Mehsana district, Gujarat, India.
-The temple is situated on the bank of the river Pushpavati, and was constructed after 1026-27 CE during the reign of Bhima I of the Chaulukya dynasty.
+The Sun Temple of Modhera is a Hindu temple dedicated to the solar deity Surya, located in the village of Modhera in Mehsana district, Gujarat, India.
+The temple is situated on the bank of the river Pushpavati, and was constructed in the 11th century during the reign of Bhima I and Karna I of the Chaulukya dynasty.
 The temple is no longer used for worship and is a protected monument maintained by the Archaeological Survey of India.
 The temple complex has three components: Gūḍhamanḍapa, the shrine hall; Sabhamanḍapa, the assembly hall and Kunḍa, the reservoir.
 The halls are noted for the intricately carved exteriors and decorated pillars.
-The tiered steps of reservoir lead to the bottom and numerous small shrines.
+The tiered steps of the reservoir lead to the bottom and numerous small shrines.